A31Nesta/grand/README.md

 Grand evaluates expressions (Grand Expressions) in order to generate the numbers.
 These expressions are based on ranges that can generate numbers that also follow specific constraints.

-Since this is a work in progress, this is a mokup:
+Since this is a work in progress, this is a mockup:

 ```rust
 fn main() {